Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker.md

 ## Stable Setup

 Use this setup for a real Docker installation.
-It is the supported Docker path and uses Docker Compose with separate services for LinkAce, the database, and Redis.
+It is the supported Docker path and uses Docker Compose with separate services for LinkAce, the database, Meilisearch, and Redis.

 ### 1. Copy the needed files